jjacquet/FunFacts/README.md

 or

-### 3. I've provided a small example of the *xcodebuild* commandline arguments that can be ran in the terminal or in a Continuous Itegration shell.
+### 3. I've provided a small example of the *xcodebuild* command line arguments that can be ran in the terminal or in a Continuous Itegration shell.
 Open the terminal and pass the inline command:

 `xcodebuild build-for-testing clean -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1'`